Free Trial

 In high myopia, automatic ONH segmentation often misclassifies anatomy.
 Here, newer deep learning–based segmentation models improve accuracy.

-- Vessel density in the peripapillary region
+• Vessel density in the peripapillary region

-- Optic nerve and macular vascularization
+• Optic nerve and macular vascularisation

 Studies confirm that reduced vessel density correlates with RNFL loss and visual field deterioration, and often precedes both.

-Why is OCT glaucoma monitoring important after diagnosis?
+OCT glaucoma monitoring after diagnosis

 Glaucoma can progress even with stable intraocular pressure (IOP), making regular structural assessment of the optic nerve and inner retina crucial for therapy adjustment.

-Glaucoma progression monitoring method 1: event-based analysis
+Method 1: event-based analysis

 This method compares current scans with a reference baseline, identifying whether RNFL or GCL thinning exceeds expected variability.